thesephist/codeframe/README.md

-# codeframe
+# Codeframe

-The fastest, easiest way to build and deploy quick static webpages
+Codeframe is the fastest, easiest way to build and deploy quick static webpages.